Amazon Employee Benefits

 Amazon provides both short-term and long-term disability coverage to full time employees free of charge.
 Amazon’s disability insurance covers 60% of an employee’s salary but doesn’t include RSUs or other compensation.
 After 180 days on Amazon’s short-term disability plan, an employee will switch to the long-term plan.
 Amazon’s long-term disability pay includes salary and RSUs for up to two years.

-If you want to learn more about how to optimize your benefits for your financial situation, please schedule a complimentary call today.
+If you want to discuss your benefits or your financial situation, please schedule a complimentary call today.

 Scott Caufield, CFA, CPA